How to Install Apache Maven on Debian 12/11/10

 Step 3: Building the Maven Project

-With your project now established and the project directory set, it’s time to construct the project.
+With your project established and the project directory set, it’s time to construct it.
 The process of building the project involves compiling the source code and packaging it into a form ready for distribution, such as a JAR file.
 For building the project, use the following command:

 mvn package